 Computer Skills

-To perform this job successfully, an individual should have knowledge of Database software; Internet software; Scheduling Software; Spreadsheet software and Word Processing software.
-Proficient in site’s CMMS.
+To perform this job successfully, an individual should have knowledge of Internet software; Spreadsheet software and Word Processing software and Microsoft Access.
+Following sufficient training, be able to use RADMAN, ELITE and/or other radioactive waste characterization, classification, and shipping and reporting software.

 Physical Demands